USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch04_science.md

 CMAQ source code can be viewed and downloaded from the [EPA CMAQ GitHub repository](https://github.com/USEPA/CMAQ).
 Alternatively, tarballs can be downloaded from [the CMAS Center website](https://www.cmascenter.org/cmaq/index.cfm).
 Each of CMAQ’s programs has separate build and run scripts.
 The build scripts are used to compile the source code into binary executables.
 The run scripts are used to set the required environment variables and execute the CMAQ programs.
 The user can manipulate the CMAQ scripts using a Linux text editor such as [emacs](https://en.wikipedia.org/wiki/Emacs), [gedit](https://en.wikipedia.org/wiki/Gedit), [nano](https://en.wikipedia.org/wiki/GNU_nano), or [vi](https://en.wikipedia.org/wiki/Vi).
 There are certain options that need to be set at compilation, and some that can be set before running a simulation.
 Details about using the scripts to build and run CMAQ are described in [Section 5](#CMAQ_System_Requirements_and_Installation), with further details in [Section 7](#CMAQ_Programs_and_Libraries).

-The CMAS Center currently fully supports CMAQ on Linux systems using the Gnu, Portland Group, and Intel Fortran compilers.
-The CMAS Center no longer supports compiling and running CMAQ on other UNIX operating systems.
+The CMAS Center currently supports CMAQ on Linux systems using the Gnu, Portland Group, and Intel Fortran compilers.
+Community members are encouraged to share their experiences porting CMAQ to other operating systems and compilers.

 **CMAQ users are strongly urged** to use the *same* Fortran compiler for *all* components of the CMAQ system, including the netCDF and I/O API libraries on which CMAQ depends.